magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/features/checkout/index.md

 1. The **Shipping and Billing** summary page appears with the following items:

     - **Ship To** - Click to display a form for setting the shipping address.
-    - **Pay With** - Click to display a form that allows the shopper to select the payment method.
+    - **Pay With** - Click to display a form that allows the shopper to select the payment method and billing address.
     - **Get It By** - Click to display a form that allows the shopper to select the shipping method.
     - **TOTAL** - Shows the shopping cart total.